digicatapult/shared-workflows/README.md

 3. **Node Modules Caching**: Caches `node_modules` based on the `package-lock.json` hash to speed up dependency installation.
 4. **Install Packages**: Installs the necessary dependencies.
 5. **Run Static Checks**: Executes each specified command in the matrix (`lint`, `depcheck`, `check` or others as configured) as defined in the NPM scripts.
+6. **Secrets Scanning**: Run TruffleHog against the calling branch for both verified and unverified secrets.

 This flexible workflow enables dynamic static analysis checks to maintain code quality, making it adaptable to different project requirements.